jbartolotti/fmri-methods/docs/source/gimme.rst

 GIMME, Group Iterative Multiple Model Estimation
 =============

-*gimmefMRI* provides an interface for running GIMME models with the *gimme* R package (Group Iterative Multiple Model Estimation) on fMRI timecourse data for functional connectivity analyses.

 GIMME is a model-building approach from within a unified structural equation modeling (uSEM) framework. uSEMs are a type of model that identify lagged and contemporaneous relations between nodes.
 Failing to account for lagged relations in fMRI can lead to spurious contemporaneous connections (Gates et al., 2010, c.f.
 Beltz & Gates 2017 and c.f.
 Gates & Molenaar 2012)